GeRmAnImAl/Group1HRMSAPP/README.md

 Currently, all users can view all submitted worked hours.

+# Use Case 3: Manage Payroll and Benefits
 ## Benefits and Payroll Functionality
 Employees can now select benefits which they wish to enroll into.
 HR can create, update, and delete benefits.